spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-layers.md

 >**Note:** Your external SpatialOS components must have an ID between 1000 and 2000 to be registered by the pipeline.

-You set up your game to receive network operations using the `SpatialNetDriver::AddOpCallback` function.
+You set up your game to receive network operations using the `USpatialDispatcher::AddOpCallback` function.
 This function is paramaterised with a SpatialOS component ID and a callback function reference with the following type:

 `const TFunction<void(Worker_ComponentId, const Worker_Op*)>`